 Some louvered roof systems are available in a really good range of styles and colors, so it shouldn’t be too difficult to find the perfect version for your home, and whatever the style of roof, (such as pitched, gable, or angled), you happen to have.

 Advantage #10 – There are other options for these roof systems

 You can use the attractive and useful louvered roof system on pergodas too.

-Take a look at the Mary Grove louvered patio roof system for some good visual examples and more information on this.
+Take a look at any louvered patio roof system for some good visual examples and more information on this.

 The Cons of a Louvered Patio Roof System

 Disadvantage #1 –The cost can be a problem

 Louvered canopies are not always an option for those with a smaller budget.

 In this case it is still a good idea to simply delay installation until you can save enough to cover the costs, rather than choose a cheaper but less effective alternative.